9 August 2019

 Within that context, students are introduced to the history and politics of the integration process, the main EU institutions and institutional processes, the nature and effect of the law of the European Union, and some of the most prominent policies of the European Union today.

 More specifically, the course addresses a number of different topics starting with the history of European integration, followed by an examination of the composition, role and powers of the institutions in the European Union.
-Secondly, the course takes a closer look at the law of the European Union adressing issues such as the main areas of competence of the European Union, the decision-making process and the unique status of EU law within the legal systems of the Member States.
+Secondly, the course takes a closer look at the law of the European Union addressing issues such as the main areas of competence of the European Union, the decision-making process and the unique status of EU law within the legal systems of the Member States.
 In addition, some of the main policy areas of the European Union will alse be examined.
-Finally addressed are the attitudes of the different Member States to the European integration process, the enlargement process and the possible future of the EU integration process.

 By the end of the course students will have in depth knowledge of: